 According to recent data, approximately 2.5 per cent of High Court cases are appealed.
 These decisions can be appealed to the Court of Appeal or, in certain circumstances, to the Supreme Court.
-The average length of such proceedings is approximately one and a half years in the Court of Appeal and three years in the Supreme Court.
+The average length of such proceedings is approximately two years in the Court of Appeal and three years in the Supreme Court.